Picovoice/picovoice/demo/unity-video-player/README.md

 If running the project from source, run the `copy.sh` script first to copy resources from elsewhere in the repo.
 You should then be able to choose one of the supported platforms and build the demo.

 ## Usage

+Open [Assets/Scripts/VideoController.cs](Assets/Scripts/VideoController.cs) and replace `{YOUR_ACCESS_KEY_HERE}` with your access key obtained from from Picovoice Console (https://console.picovoice.ai/).
+Press `Build and Run` in Unity Editor to run the demo in the device of your choice.

 The wake word for this demo is `Porcupine`.
 After the wake word, when you see the border light up, you can say a command to control the video player.